Connect with us

 The conservation of wild elephants in Myanmar has been supported by both farmers and non-farmers.

-READ ALSO: A Complete Guide To The Cheetah: Everything You Need To Know
+READ ALSO: All The Facts & Info You Need To Know About The Honey Badger

 People from both communities value these animals as an important part of the local ecosystem and nature.
 In Burma, many people believe that elephant attacks on humans occur accidentally when the animals are trying to get a meal.